tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-2.md

 <hr>

 ### ** *Try This* **
-In the console, type in the following to see what you get back.
-You really need to do this.
-THe easiest way is to open up the JavaScript console on this page, and copy/paste the values, one at a time, into the console's command prompt.
+In the console, type in the following to see what you get back. *You really need to do this.* The easiest way is to open up the JavaScript console on this web page, and copy/paste the values, one at a time, into the console's command prompt.

 ```javascript
 // try some JavaScript global functions